 As in all previous editions of our festival, the 4th edition holds talks and establishes collaborations with many national and international short film collectives.
 Especially for screenings abroad, discussions are being held with film platforms in relevant countries.
 As in the first three festivals, the special-designed festival catalog and the Turkish Directors book unique to this year will be published and distributed to festival viewers and guests.
 As in the previous three festivals, the jury chair will be from Turkey, and other jury members will be distinguished film professionals from Turkey and abroad.

 The festival center, where the competition films will be screened, will be a theater in Beyoğlu and Kadıköy as previous years.
 In addition to Panorama, Forty Years of Gratitude, and Special Screenings, the very first Human Perspective section will meet the audience in major theaters in the European and Anatolian sides.
 The festival plans to have screenings in many countries as well.
 In normal epidemic conditions, the directors of the finalist films will be invited to Istanbul, and our voluntary students will be their hosts.
 After the film screenings, talks will be held with the directors.
 In addition, conferences and lectures will be held on the friendship theme in cinema and experiences about film production.

 Opening, Closing, and Gala events will be held in İstanbul’s primary cultural venues.
 As in the first three years, the festival aims to end the festival in Turkey with a crowded, friendly, and dynamic ceremony with the national and international guests’ participation.

 Friendly Country Screenings

-The 3rd International Amity Short Film Festival plans to organize special selection screenings in foreign countries either after the festival or simultaneously.
-Hosting a program with international talks and workshops in another country is the festival’s goal.
+The Festival plans to organize special selection screenings in foreign countries either after the festival or simultaneously.
+In addition, hosting a program with international talks and workshops in another country is the festival’s goal.